Best Gravel Bike Helmet

 1. Troy Lee Designs A1 Half-Face Gravel Bike Helmet

-The A1 MIPS is one of the most comfortable helmets on the marketplace thanks to its overall fit and plenty of interior cushioning.
 The A1 is built with MIPS, an EPS lining, and an in-mold hard shell.
 There are 16 vents on it, and the topmost ports have ventilation channels.

 The A1’s lack of ventilation, which causes the lid to become hot, is its biggest flaw.
 Because of this, the thick cushions rapidly become sweaty and cannot dry out.